PeaceHealth: History

 PeaceHealth changed their logo in spring of 2023, to better reflect their focus on "whole person wellness".

+In November 2023, the Sacred Heart Medical Center University District was closed and replaced fully by the Sacred Heart Medical Center RiverBend.

-On May 22, 2025, PeaceHealth reduced it's workforce by 1% and implemented a hiring freeze through the end of 2025.
+On May 22, 2025, PeaceHealth reduced its workforce by 1% and implemented a hiring freeze through the end of 2025.
 All PeaceHealth employees received an email from Richard DeCarlo, executive vice president and COO, and Sarah Ness, executive vice president and chief administration officer that said certain programs and workforce across Springfield, Ore.-based PeaceHealth, Sacred Heart at RiverBend Medical Centers, and Vancouver-based PeaceHealth SouthWest Medical Center would be affected by the reductions.

 PeaceHealth Medical Group

-PeaceHealth operates ten hospitals in three states:
+PeaceHealth operates nine hospitals in three states: